orgua/OneWireHub/README.md

 - **DS2890 Single channel digital potentiometer - extended to 1-4 CH**

 ### Features:
-- supports up to 32 slaves (8 is standard setting), adjust ONEWIRESLAVE_LIMIT in OneWireHub.h to safe some RAM
+- supports up to 32 slaves (8 is standard setting), adjust ONEWIRESLAVE_LIMIT in OneWireHub.h to safe RAM & program space
 - hot-plug slaves as needed
 - cleaner, faster code with c++11 features (requires arduino sw 1.6.x or higher)
    - use of constexpr instead of #define for better compiler-messages